cameron russell calls on the fashion industry to challenge trump

 The model and activist writes an open letter urging friends who work in fashion to stand up against discrimination and protect the vulnerable.

-One such figure is American model Cameron Russell, who's taken to Twitter with an open letter to the fashion industry, calling upon friends to step up, speak out and above all protect all those who aren't cis, white, American men.
-In other words she means: hiring, paying well, and listening to women, people with disabilities, all those who identify as non-binary, members of the LGBTQ community, and people of colour.
+One such figure is American model Cameron Russell, who's taken to Twitter with an open letter to the fashion industry, calling upon friends to step up, speak out, and above all, protect all those who aren't cis, white, American men.
+In other words she means: hiring, paying well, and listening to women, people with disabilities, all those who identify as non-binary, members of the LGBTQ community, and people of color.

 Text Tish Weinstock

 Photography Amy Troost